oliverlibaw/squirrel-detection-pi/user_guides/001_hailo_world.md

 ### Top-5 Predictions

-You can download the ImageNet labels file from [Hugging Face](https://huggingface.co/datasets/huggingface/label-files/blob/main/imagenet-1k-id2label.json) and use the above function as follows:
+You can use the above function to get the top 5 predictions as follows:

 ```python
 top5_predictions = postprocess_classification_output(inference_result.results, '<path_to_labels_file>', topk=5)